ethereum/execution-spec-tests/docs/getting_started/executing_tests_command_line.md

   --fork FORK           Only fill tests for the specified fork.
   --from FROM           Fill tests from and including the specified fork.
   --until UNTIL         Fill tests until and including the specified fork.

-Arguments related to running execution-spec-tests:
-  --test-help           Only show help options specific to a specific execution-
-                        spec-tests command and exit.

 Exit: After displaying help.
 ```